 How to structure month-to-month the right way

-If you allow month-to-month, treat it like a system—not a handshake.
+If you allow month-to-month, treat it like a system, not a handshake.
+Otherwise, “flexible” can quickly become “messy.”

 If your fixed-term lease rolls into month-to-month, the lease should spell out:

-If you’re moving from fixed-term to month-to-month by choice, use a written addendum.
+If you are moving from fixed-term to month-to-month by choice, use a written addendum.
+In addition, keep copies of all signed documents and notices in one place.

 Set expectations for rent increases and renewals